wp-plugins/ecwid-shopping-cart/readme.txt

 * [Ecwid site](http://www.ecwid.com/?source=wporg-plugin-site "Ecwid Site")

 == Changelog ==
+= 3.4 =
+- **New look for the categories menu widget.** The old Ecwid categories menu widget (horizontal categories) was created long time ago and has been working in thousands of Ecwid stores.
+However, it doesn't adapt itself for the customer screen size as well as the other Ecwid widgets do.
+This has been always be a problem for responsive sites which look good on mobile devices.
+The new widget is fully responsive and looks great on mobile devices.
+To enable the new look of the categories widget on your site, navigate to Ecwid plugin settings -> "Advanced" tab and tick the "Enable the new category menu" checkbox.
+Once enabled, it will your store menu widget to the new look.
+If you don't have this option on the Advanced page, that means you installed the plugin after this change and the new categories are already enabled in your store.
+Enjoy!
+- **Bigger product images for search engines.** The plugin used to generate small product thumbnails on special store pages for search engines.
+Now it displays the original large product pictures there to assure better indexing of your product images in Google.
+Please make sure you're on one of Ecwid paid plans to make your products along with the pictures indexable by search engines.
+- **A few improvements and fixes to make plugin perfectly compatible with Wordpress 4.3 and the new Twenty Sixteen Wordpress theme.** Please feel free to update your sites to the newest Wordpress version, if you haven't yet, and try the brand new Wordpress theme (Twenty Sixteen) – your store should work OK with them.
+- **Fixed SEO issues on the sites with Genesis theme.** The Genesis theme places a special 'canonical' tag on each site page to improve the SEO of the pages.
+This in some cases conflicted with Ecwid plugin.
+We overcame this from our side and now the plugin is compatible with SEO features of Genesis theme – your store should be better indexed by search engines with this improvement.
+- **Fixed a bug with duplicate store pages that appeared if the user re-installed the plugin.** If you for some reason need to remove the plugin and install it again, everything will work smoothly now with no extra store pages drafts.
+- **Improve the search widget layout.** On a lot of Wordpress themes, the product search widget was displayed with 100% width, which makes the search input all-page-width.
+We fixed that and now it looks better.
+- Minor improvements and bug fixes.

 = 3.3.1 =
 - **Small improvement for "Twenty Twelve" WordPress theme.** The default drop down menu stayed open after clicking Ecwid links sometimes.
 We adjusted our plugin to work around this issue.
 - **Fixes of PHP notices.** In some cases the plugin caused some PHP notices or warnings to appear on screen if the site was run in debug mode.
 Although it did not cause any malfunction in plugin operation, these messages could be quite annoying.
 We fixed it.